tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 If you know what you want and you want to jump right in, **[skip to the steps](#steps)**.

+/observation -- i've 3 parts:

+-   a guide
+-   an intro to utopia
+-   maybe, my story/musings

+so it could be the other way around: if u wanna learn about Utopia, skip to there?

 ## What is Utopia?

 [Utopia](https://utopia.fyi/) is a tool to help with [responsive design](xxx).
 On the website, You plug in certain parameters and let it generate CSS that makes your text and spacings adjust to the user's viewport size.